 A modification or adjustment is “reasonable” by law if it “seems reasonable on its face, i.e., ordinarily or in the run of cases.”
 Thus, the request is reasonable if it appears to be plausible or feasible.
 A reasonable accommodation enables an applicant with a disability to have an equal opportunity to participate in the application process and to be considered for hire on our campus.
 In addition, a reasonable accommodation permits an employee with a disability in equal opportunity to enjoy the benefits and privileges of employment that employees without disabilities enjoy.

 Requesting a Reasonable Accommodation

 An individual with a disability must request a reasonable accommodation when she or he knows that there is a barrier that is preventing her or him, due to a disability, from effectively performing their duties.
 Siena College recommends that an individual request a reasonable accommodation before their performance suffers or conduct problems occur.

 Siena College is obligated to make a reasonable accommodation only to the known disability of a qualified applicant or employee.
 It is the responsibility of the applicant or employee to make the disability status and need for an accommodation known to the campus.
-Applicants and employees may contact Sherrill Brown in Human Resources to obtain two forms: (1) a request for accommodation based on disability and (2) certification of physician or appropriate medical professional in support of a request for accommodation based on disability.
+Applicants and employees may contact Associate Director of Human Resources for Benefits and Wellness to obtain two forms: (1) a request for accommodation based on disability and (2) certification of physician or appropriate medical professional in support of a request for accommodation based on disability.
 Both forms are available in electronic format on the Human Resources webpage.